Hāpai mō ngā tauira kei waho o Aotearoa Support for students outside New Zealand

 Library

-Academics and researchers can also access a range of library help services.
-For specialised research support to navigate our library website, find out who your subject librarian is and make an appointment to discuss how they can help you.
+Academics and researchers can access a range of library help services.
+For specialised research support to navigate our library website, guides contact your subject librarian to discuss your needs.

 Student learning